bhojpur/.github/profile/README.md

 ## Custom Application Development

-We engage with enterprise clients to develop `multi-tenant` software applications accessible through **mobile**, **web**, and **desktop**.
-Such custom IT solutions are designed for high-performance, web-scale, apply decentralized architecture, integrate well with market leading products or services or platform APIs, and leverage __pre-integrated__, __tested__, and __reliable__ [Bhojpur.NET Platform](https://github.com/bhojpur/platform) ecosystem solution capabilities.
+We [engage](https://engage.bhojpur-consulting.org) with small, medium, and large enterprise clients globally to develop `multi-tenant` software applications and service APIs accessible through **mobile**, **web**, and **desktop**.
+Such custom IT solutions are designed for high-performance, web-scale, apply decentralized architecture, integrate well with market leading products or services or platform APIs, and leverage __pre-integrated__, __tested__, and __reliable__ [Bhojpur.NET platform](https://github.com/bhojpur/platform) ecosystem solution capabilities.
 We can build custom IT solutions very quickly due to our pre-integrated `frameworks` and `SDKs`.

 ## Support Services